gnaderi/FindService/README.md

-Simple codetest
+Simple gnaderi
 -----------------

-Package codetest.services contains a service `FindService` to implement.
-This service works with the datastucture defined in package `codetest.orgtree`.
+Package gnaderi.services contains a service `FindService` to implement.
+This service works with the datastucture defined in package `gnaderi.orgtree`.

 The tasks are to implement and test (in increasing order of difficulty) -